Cracker Jack Logo

 In 1871, German immigrants Frederick and Louis Rueckheim established a modest enterprise selling popcorn on Chicago’s streets, marking the inception of Cracker Jack’s history.
 Their popcorn’s superior quality and delicious flavor made it famous among the locals.

-1912, the firm started putting “prizes” in each Cracker Jack container.
+In 1912, the firm started putting “prizes” in each Cracker Jack container.
 These were the first trinkets, baseball cards, and tiny toys.
 This invention greatly expanded the brand’s appeal, particularly to young consumers, and became a defining feature of the product.

-Sailor Jack and his dog Bingo were shown on the packaging in 1918.
+Sailor Jack and his dog, Bingo, were shown on the packaging in 1918.
 These characters stayed on the packaging for years and eventually became brand emblems.

 The Rueckheim company changed its name to The Cracker Jack Company in 1922 to better represent the rising demand for its primary product.